 Our master die methodology enables multiple product families, and variations thereof, to be manufactured from a single mask set.
 As a result, based upon the way available die from a wafer are metalized, wire bonded, packaged and tested, we can create a number of different products.
-The manufacturing process consists of two phases, the first of which takes approximately sixteen to seventeen weeks and results in wafers that have the potential to yield multiple products within a given product family.
+The manufacturing process consists of two phases, the first of which takes approximately thirteen to fifteen weeks and results in wafers that have the potential to yield multiple products within a given product family.
 After the completion of this phase, the wafers are stored pending customer orders.
-Once we receive orders for a particular product, we perform the second phase, consisting of final wafer processing, assembly, burn-in and test, which takes approximately ten to twenty-eight weeks to complete.
-Substrates are required in the second phase before assembly process can begin for many of our products.
-Due to supply chain constraints, it can take up to one year or more to acquire the necessary substrates required in the assembly process.
-We maintain a supply of substrates, based on historical usage or estimated requirements for anticipated orders, to minimize the impact of this lead time.
+Once we receive orders for a particular product, we perform the second phase, consisting of final wafer processing, assembly, burn-in and test, which takes approximately eight to ten weeks to complete.
+Substrates are required in the second phase before the assembly process can begin for many of our products.
 This two-step manufacturing process enables us to significantly shorten our product lead times, providing flexibility for customization and to increase the availability of our products.

-All of our manufactured wafers, including wafers for our APU product, are tested for electrical compliance and most are packaged at Advanced Semiconductor Engineering, or ASE, which is located in Taiwan.
+All of our manufactured wafers, including wafers for our APU product, are tested for electrical compliance and most are packaged at Advanced Semiconductor Engineering ("ASE") which is located in Taiwan.
 Wistron Neweb Corporation in Taiwan manufactures the boards for our APU product line.
 Our test procedures require that all of our products be subjected to accelerated burn-in and extensive functional electrical testing which is performed at our Taiwan and U.S. test facilities.
-Our radiation-hardened products are assembled and tested at STS, located near our Sunnyvale, California headquarters facility.
+Our radiation-hardened products are assembled and tested at Silicon Turnkey Solutions Inc., located near our Sunnyvale, California headquarters facility.